 The story is now about a sleepy tree that aids you on your quest.
 Lucky for us, the tree doesn’t want to marry us.
-As you don’t receive the blade right away, it’s obvious that this game has less puzzles and more action.
+As you don’t receive the blade right away, it’s obvious that this game has fewer puzzles and more action.
 Yes, the Oracle games have split the Zelda formula in half.
 This is the more action game.
 As the other Oracle game, this game has also a 2nd dimension.
 It’s smaller, but it does the trick.
-I even dare to say that this game’s world is bigger then the ages game.
+I even dare to say that this game’s world is bigger than the ages game.

 Overdoing Link’s clothing

 In the other dimension, the characters look like they are fans of Link.
 They all wear a green tunic, but in overdrive.

 And this brings us to a disappointing point of the game, the bosses and some characters are and feel borrowed from previous games.
 As it’s an awesome nod to the older games, it makes the game feel a tad bit creative.
 There is certainly missed potential with remaking the bosses of the older games.

 Yet, to be fair, the animation is great in this game.
 I really enjoyed the animation in this game, and it really pulled me in this game.
 Also, the graphics are extremely well done.
 How fast you can move through the seasons is better compared against the longer time travel animation of the Ages game.

 The worlds look colorful, and white in the winter, and lively.
 The game has multiple chase quests that can get frustrating because of the limitations of the Game Boy.

 It still is impressive how the code linking works.
 If you named the child in the Ages game, the child will be here in the Seasons game.
 Like in the Ages game, there is also a trade quest, with the same pay-off.
 Play it to check it out.